websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/facets.md

     http://localhost:8080/web/guest/search?q=test

 Selecting a facet term adds a new parameter to the above URL.
-For example selecting Blogs Entry from the Type facet results in this URL:
+For example, selecting Blogs Entry from the Type facet results in this URL:

     http://localhost:8080/web/guest/search?q=test&type=com.liferay.blogs.model.BlogsEntry